 In addition to the tab at the top of Feed, Reels can be shared to Stories and seen within the Watch tab.
 Within Feed, Facebook is starting to add suggested Reels from people the user does not already follow.

 Didn’t we just say video content is the most important thing?
 Well, not exactly.
 When you’re trying to bump up your engagement numbers, it can be tempting to seek out complicated Facebook algorithm hacks, But don’t forget the humble status post.
 (A post that has no photo, video or link.)

 Hootsuite’s latest research shows that status posts on average get the highest engagement: 0.13%.
 Photo posts are next at 0.11%, then videos at 0.08%, and finally link posts at 0.03%.

 Your employees have more credibility and authority with the Facebook algorithm than your brand page does.
 This is because they have more credibility and authority with their own followers and friends.

 Here’s a calculator that crunches the numbers on your employees’ potential reach when they’re empowered to share your brand’s content to their own circles.
 Hootsuite Amplify can help make it easy for employees to share pre-approved content to their social channels.

 Manage your Facebook presence alongside your other social media channels using Hootsuite.
-From a single dashboard you can schedule posts, share video, engage your audience, and measure the impact of your efforts.
+From a single dashboard, you can schedule posts, share video, engage your audience, and measure the impact of your efforts.
 Try it free today.